 Try This Delicious Beef and Cheese Empanada Recipe Today

-These beef and cheese empanadas are full of all the Mexican flavors we love about these savory hand pies, and they’re so easy to make, too!
+These cheesy beef empanadas are full of all the Mexican flavors we love about these savory hand pies, and they’re so easy to make, too!
 That’s a killer combo.
 Give these empanadas a try, and I know you’ll fall in love with them.
 Whether you serve them as snacks, appetizers, part of Taco Tuesday, or as a main course, you’re going to want to make them again and again.

 Here is a delicious Homemade Lasagna that is hearty, delicious, and loaded with cheese, pasta, and deliciously seasoned ground beef.